fleschutz/my-backups/README.md

 ⚠️ Notes
 ---------
-* At first a full backup is made (slow for big data), then from the next time on only changes are copied (way faster).
+* At first a full backup is made (slow for big data) - the next time only changes are copied which is extremely fast.
-* See the Logbook.txt (written by the backup scripts) for a history of your backups performed.
+* A backup history can be seen at 📁*my-backups/Logbook.txt* (written by the backup scripts).
-* Recommended is the **3-2-1 rule**: Keep **3** copies of any important file (1 primary and 2 backups).
+* Strongly recommended is the **3-2-1 rule**: Keep **3** copies of any important file (1 primary and 2 backups).
 Keep the files on **2** different media types to protect against different types of hazards.
 Store **1** copy offsite (e.g., outside your home or business facility).
 One of these copies should be stored offline to protect against ransomware attacks.
 * No encryption is performed to keep it simple and robust!
 Use an encryption program and a vault to protect your backups against unauthorized physical access.
 * Test your backups regularly to ensure that they are working properly.
 Restore your backups to a test environment and check that all of your data can be accessed as expected.
 * Feedback is welcome!
 Create a pull request or send your email feedback to: markus.fleschutz [at] gmail.com